Skidout/Jiffyedit/README.md

 ### Known bugs and tips:

-  Pitivi currently cannot save files from Jiffyedit.
-This will be fixed in upcoming updates as soon as I figure out why.
-For now, just don't let the app close without renderig when you are done editing.

   If a part of the video is cut out that you want to include, if using Shotcut, you can drag from the edges of the clip to recover more of the video to include.

 ### Roadmap:
  - Fix bugs.
- - Fix Pitivi not saving projects.
  - Add support for auto filters.

 ### For potential contributors: